 Understand that everyone’s needs are different

 Everyone is different, and one person’s version of what’s fun will be another’s worst nightmare.
-If rambunctious nights out every Friday is the only company social on offer, you will likely leave a few people excluded – an element that can easily be overlooked.
+If rambunctious nights out every Friday is the only company social on offer, you will leave a few people excluded – an element that can easily be overlooked.
 The point of a good company culture is to be as inclusive as possible, so make sure you offer your staff a well-balanced and varied selection of activities.
 Again, this means getting your staff involved in the consultation processes.

 Consider the bigger picture